Categories

 What a shame you're unable to run iTunes.

-For all its myriad problems, tagging is a feauture that is very easy and instinctive there.
+For all its myriad problems, tagging is a feauture that is very easy and instinctive there.'no passion nor excitement here, despite all the notes and musicians' ~ Falkirkbairn -

 I'm doing something wrong

-The stuff goes on automatically from the my music folder. there is a book i can download and read
+The stuff goes on automatically from the my music folder. there is a book i can download and readlisten to more classical music! -

 Whatever goes from or to your My Music folder has nothing to do with the need to properly tag your files (whether you take an SUV or a bicycle to your local library has no influence on their categorisation system).